riks-jogi/ASI-battleships/README.md

 # ASI-battleships

 A battleships game, played by a player and "AI"
-Due to this being made for a competition, there are many placeholders and errors.
+Due to this being made for a competition, there are many placeholders and errors:
--Name and difficulty selection don't do anything -Store is pratically non functional
+- Name and difficulty selection don't do anything
+- Store is pratically non functional
--WXPython, the library used for UI in this project is really glitchy on Linux -Rotating ships doesn't work
+- WXPython, the library used for UI in this project is really glitchy on Linux
+  - Rotating ships doesn't work
-  -Layout/Font/Sizing bugs
+  - Layout/Font/Sizing bugs

 Python 3.6+